Swynnerton Hall: History

 The Fitzherberts, a staunchly Catholic family, were Royalist sympathisers during the English Civil War and the house was irreparably damaged by the Parliamentarian forces.

 The Norbury and Swynnerton estates were united when, in 1649, John Fitzherbert of Norbury bequeathed his estate to his cousin William Fitzherbert of Swynnerton.
 The manor was rebuilt in about 1729 to an impressive Georgian style design by architect Francis Smith of Warwick, consisting of three storeys and a nine-bayed frontage.

 Following Catholic emancipation, a private family chapel was built adjacent to the Hall by Gilbert Blount around 1868.
 The chapel has Grade II* listed status and today serves as the parish church for the local Catholic community.
 Given the historical influence of the Fitzherbert family, the chapel is larger than is usually found in rural English locations.

 Francis Fitzherbert inherited the title Baron Stafford on the death of his maternal uncle, Fitzherbert Stafford Jerningham of Costessey Hall, Norfolk in 1913.
 The estate has since been the seat of the barony.

 In January 2013 the government announced plans to build the High Speed 2 railway and part of it would pass through the historic estate, with the railhead located at Stone.
 Francis Fitzherbert, 15th Baron Stafford, was among the first who opposed the plans, stating that the railway's path would irreparably damage the countryside and that the estate constitutes part of a designated conservation area.

 A former High Sheriff of Staffordshire, Lord Stafford still resides at the Hall and farms the 3000 acre estate.

 Estate and land

 The park surrounding the hall was laid out by Capability Brown.
 The estate, known as Swynnerton Park, almost entirely encompasses the village of Swynnerton.
 The open landscape is used for agriculture, although parts of it were left untouched and open to the public as part of the promoted Hanchurch Hills Walks scenic trail.

 Notable residents

 Thomas Fitzherbert of Swynnerton was a leading Jesuit of his day.
-Mrs Fitzherbert, the mistress/wife of the future George IV, was the widow of a later Thomas Fitzherbert of Swynnerton.
+Maria Fitzherbert, the mistress/secret wife of the future George IV, was the widow of a later Thomas Fitzherbert of Swynnerton.